emptyset-io/cloudsift/README.md

 ## Example Report

-You can view an example of a CloudSift report at [emptyset-io.github.io/cloudsift/examples/output/sample_report.html](https://emptyset-io.github.io/cloudsift/examples/output/sample_report.html).
+You can view an example of a CloudSift report [here](https://emptyset-io.github.io/cloudsift/examples/output/sample_report.html).
 This report showcases the various features and insights that CloudSift provides, including:

 - Resource utilization metrics
 - Cost analysis and potential savings